systopia/de.systopia.eventinvitation/README.md

-Find the extension's settings under → Administer → Administration Console → Event Invitation Configuration (`/civicrm/eventinvitation/settings?reset=1`) and provide information on the enpoint, if you want to use one.
+Find the extension's settings under → Administer → Administration Console → Event Invitation Configuration (`/civicrm/eventinvitation/settings?reset=1`) and provide information on the endpoint, if you want to use one.

 Create at least one message template that contains one of the following Smarty
 variables: